fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     <img
         id="electricity-forecasting-chronos-chronos-forecasts"
         class="blog-post-image"
-        alt="Chronos forecasts from August 2014 to July 202."
+        alt="Amazon Chronos forecasts from August 2014 to July 202."
         src=https://fg-research-blog.s3.eu-west-1.amazonaws.com/electricity-forecasting-chronos/chronos_forecasts_light.png
     />

-    <p class="blog-post-image-caption">Chronos forecasts from August 2014 to July 2024.</p>
+    <p class="blog-post-image-caption">Amazon Chronos forecasts from August 2014 to July 2024.</p>

-We find that Chronos achieves an RMSE of 0.001443 and a MAE of 0.001105.
+We find that Amazon Chronos achieves an RMSE of 0.001443 and a MAE of 0.001105.

 .. code:: python